mgatelabs/LimitedMediaServer/README.md

       2. G, PG, PG-13, R-17, Rx, Unrated
    3. Security groups
       1. Users can inherit a security group, groups can be assigned to a folder
+   4. Hard Sessions
+      1. For devices where typing the password can be challenging, use a pin instead.
+The device must login normally first, then the user can establish a Hard Session.
 5. Admin notices
    1. APP Admins don't have to follow the Security Group rules
 6. Plugins